mathdoyun/mathdoyun/README.md

 - 👀 I’m interested in AI amd machine learning.
 - 🌱 I’m currently learning deep learning.
 - 💞️ I’m looking to collaborate on other people.
-- 📫 How to reach me: contact to me on IG: @doyun0810
+- 📫 How to reach me: contact to me on IG! @doyun0810

 <!---
 mathdoyun/mathdoyun is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.